MCHatcher/OBC-multiple-equilibria/README.md

 MAIN OBJECTS
 --------------

-ind_sol -- Matrix to store the verified guesses on the indicator variable
+ind_sol -- Matrix to store the verified guesses on the indicator variable.

-mstar -- Matrix to store the index of those guesses which are solutions
+mstar -- Matrix to store the index of those guesses which are solutions.

 Verify -- Note that Verify(t) = 1 only the guess at date t is verfied, so a guessed sequence of regimes is verified only if sum(Verify) = T_sim-1 (see PF_insert.m, Line 93).

-X_sol -- Matrix for storing the solutions x(t) for t=1:T_sim-1, including any exogenous variables .
+X_sol -- Matrix for storing the solutions x(t) for t=1:T_sim-1, including any exogenous variables.

-X_sol_exc -- Matrix for storing
+X_sol_exc -- Matrix for storing the solutions x(t) for t=1:T_sim-1, excluding any exogenous variables.

-X_star_sol -- -- Matrix for storing the path of shadow variable for each verified sequence of structures
+X_star_sol -- -- Matrix for storing the path of shadow variable for each verified sequence of structures.

 -------------
 MAIN OUTPUTS
 -------------

+ind_fin --

+x_fin --

+not_P --

+k -- number of solutions found by the algorithm.
+If M is not a P-matrix (not_P=1), it is advisable to increase N_guess to see if multiple solutions are found.